 Coal is a concentrated form of prehistoric biomass in the form of plant life and is the most abundant fossil fuel produced in the United States.
 Over 90 percent of the coal consumed in the US is used to generate electricity.
 Coal power is also used as a basic industry source for making steel, cement and paper, and is used in numerous other industries as well.
 As the first concentrated energy source to be used by man, coal fueled the Industrial Revolution and lifted the burden of labor from the backs of men and animals.
 The Industrial Revolution was begun in England, the first nation to employ its coal resources to increase human productivity, in turn becoming the first economic and political superpower of the energy age.

 Coal as Fuel.
 In additional to its pivotal role as an affordable source of electricity, coal can also be converted into liquid fuels – gasoline, diesel, and jet fuel – as well as into an alternative to liquid natural gas (LNG) for use in synthetic and industrial gases.
 South Africa currently produces much of its liquid fuel from coal, using a process pioneered and used by Germany prior to World War II.
+China has plans to build 50 coal-to-gas plants in the Northwestern part of the country, piping the gas to its populated cities in order to reduce smog.
 Many nations, including our own, are exploring methods by which coal can be utilized in newer and cleaner forms.
 Coal can also be converted into a stable and inexpensive heat source for the production of ethanol.